Connect With Us on Social Media

 RRCA Road Race of the Year

-In 2006, the RRCA launched the Road Race of the Year to acknowledge events that are all-volunteer-managed, nonprofit races that provide safe, well-designed and enjoyable events that promote grassroots running and the mission of the RRCA.
-General selection criterion includes the event must be organized as a nonrprofit event or hosted by a nonprofit club that is a member of the RRCA.
-The race must be all volunteer run with no contract race director, but the event can contract for chip and finish line services.
+In 2006, the RRCA launched the Road Race of the Year to acknowledge events that are organized as nonprofit races that provide safe, well-designed, and enjoyable events that promote grassroots running and the mission of the RRCA.
+General selection criterion: the event must be organized as a nonrprofit event or hosted by a nonprofit running club that is a member of the RRCA.
+While the race must be governed by a nonprofit Board of Directors, the Board may elect to hire a race director to implement the race plan approved by the Board.
 The event may be any size or distance road race or trail event.
 The race must have no insurance claims for the year.
-Special consideration will be given to events that include the RRCA logo on race materials, and events that have received the RRCA Championship designation for the year.
+Special consideration will be given to events that include the RRCA logo on race materials and events that have received the RRCA Championship designation for the year.
+Road Race of the Year award requires one PDF document uploaded with the nomination that contains photos of finisher medal, t-shirts, website, and how the event incorporated the RRCA name and/or logo into event promotion.